 You are here

-The nation’s capital has become a foodie’s paradise fit for diners of all ages
+The nation’s capital has become a foodie’s paradise with a range of restaurant options fit for diners of all ages.

 A favorite of tourists and locals alike is Founding Farmers.
 The Foggy Bottom restaurant serves up a healthy, seasonal menu inspired by and sourced from family farms in neighboring Maryland and Virginia.
 While the name conjures signers of the Declaration of Independence, the dishes are all modern comfort food.
 Make sure to check out Farmers Fishers Bakers in Georgetown, too.